Adventist International Institute of Advanced Studies: Academics

 AIIAS Graduate School and Theological Seminary each comprises three departments.
 There is also an English Center serving non-native English-speaking students who desire to learn English as a second language.
 Most students matriculate into the regular academic programs upon completion of their language study, which usually takes about three months.
 AIIAS also awards degrees through its Division of Online Learning (DOL), and several Distance Learning Centers (DLCs) throughout the world.
 Students enrolled in the DOL and DLCs have options between several master's degree programs.

 Consistently placing well in the rankings, AIIAS most recently ranked #25 among the Top Universities 2019 in the Philippines.

 Theological Seminary

-The AIIAS Theological Seminary is an internationally recognized center for research excellence in the theology and mission of the Seventh-day Adventist Church.
+The AIIAS Theological Seminary is a center for research in the theology and mission of the Seventh-day Adventist Church.
 The Seminary has three departments: Applied Theology, Biblical Studies, and Theological-Historical Studies.
 The Seminary offers the following programs: